johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 ## Setup

-For this project, I will be recreating the Hotel Booking Agent example that I created with Spring AI.
+For this project, I will be recreating the Hotel Booking Agent example that I created with Spring AI in a previous article.
 You can read the original blog post [here](/blog/2024/03/24/Spring-AI.html).
-The project is a simple Hotel Booking Agent that can check availability, book rooms, and look up reservations.
+The project contains a simple hotel booking agent with access to tools to check availability, book rooms, and look up reservations.

 The first thing I've done is copied the existing dummy [HotelBookingService](https://github.com/johnsosoka/code-examples/blob/main/java/spring-ai-booking/src/main/java/com/johnsosoka/springaibooking/service/HotelBookingService.java) class from the Spring AI project.
 This class contains the logic for checking availability, booking rooms, and looking up reservations.
 Once copied, I needed to define the LangChain4J toolkit, which will be exposed to the booking agent.
-It simply wraps the HotelBookingService:
+It simply wraps the `HotelBookingService`:

 ```java
 @Component